openeuropa/oe_editorial/modules/oe_editorial_entity_version/README.md

 - The newly created revision gets always the Draft state
 - The moderation log message indicates: "Version x.x.x has been restored by userX" The 'restore version' permission is required, that comes with this module.

+## Configurations
+Entity version settings under path "admin/config/entity-version/settings" have to be configured in order to have the module fully operational.